small-tech/jsdb/README.md

   - [ ]       ╰─ Add indices example.

+## Use case

+A data layer for simple [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) sites for basic public (e.g., anonymous comments on articles) or configuration data.
+Built for use in [Site.js](https://sitejs.org).

+__Not to farm people for their data.__ Surveillance capitalists can jog on now.

+## Features

+  - __Transparent:__ if you know how to work with arrays and objects and call methods in JavaScript, you already know how to use JSDB?
+It’s not called JavaScript Database for nothing.

+  - __Automatic:__ it just works.
+No configuration.

+## Limitations

+  - __Small Data:__ this is for small data, not Big Data™.

+  - __For Node.js:__ will not work in the browser.
+(Although data tables are plain JavaScript files and can be loaded in the browser.)

+  - __Runs on untrusted nodes:__ this is for data kept on untrusted nodes (servers).
+Use it judiciously if you must for public data, configuration data, etc. If you want to store personal data or model human communication, consider end-to-end encrypted and peer-to-peer replicating data structures instead to protect privacy and freedom of speech.
+Keep an eye on the work taking place around the [Hypercore Protocol](https://hypercore-protocol.org/).

+  - __In-memory:__ all data is kept in memory and, [without tweaks, cannot exceed 1.4GB in size](https://www.the-data-wrangler.com/nodejs-memory-limits/).
+While JSDB will work with large datasets, that’s not its primary purpose and it’s definitely not here to help you farm people for their data, so please don’t use it for that.
+(If that’s what you want, quite literally every other database out there is for your use case so please use one of those instead.)

+  - __Streaming writes on update:__ writes are streamed to disk to an append-only transaction log as JavaScript statements and are both quick (in the single-digit miliseconds region on my development laptop with an SSD drive) and as safe as we can make them (synchronous as the kernel level).

+  - __No schema, no migrations__: again, this is meant to be a very simple persistence, query, and observation layer for local server-side data.
+If you want schemas and migrations, take a look at nearly every other database out there.

 ## To install

 Currently, you need to clone or install from this repo as this is a work-in-progress and no releases have been made yet to npm.